-How do you go about choosing an OB/GYN?
+How do you go about choosing an OBGYN?
 How do you find that person who will truly get you?
-Who will celebrate with you in joy, comfort you in sorrow, answer all your pregnancy and menopause questions, hold your hand when needed — and look at your vagina and not make it weird?
+Who will celebrate with you in joy, comfort you in sorrow, answer all your pregnancy and menopause questions, hold your hand when needed — and get up close and personal without making it weird?

 How do you find this unicorn of a physician who you may spend a lot of time with during very significant milestones in your life?